Equal Rights Advocates

-Equal Rights Advocates (ERA) is an American non-profit gender justice/women's rights organization that was founded in 1974.
-ERA is a legal and advocacy organization for advancing rights and opportunities for women, girls, and people of marginalized gender identities through legal cases and policy advocacy.
+Equal Rights Advocates (ERA) is an American non-profit women's rights organization that was founded in 1974.
+ERA is a legal and advocacy organization for advancing rights and opportunities for women, girls, and people of marginalized communities through legal cases and policy advocacy.

-The organization advocates for the rights of women in minimum wage jobs, women of color, immigrant women, and LGBTQ+ people.
+The organization advocates for the rights of women in minimum wage jobs, women of color, immigrant women, and LGBTQ people.
 ERA is based out of San Francisco and is led by executive director Noreen Farrell.

 Major initiatives and involvement

 Workplace justice

 In 2018, ERA co-sponsored and played a role in passing a package of anti-sexual harassment legislation, strengthening protections for working people across California, holding neglectful employers accountable, and making it easier for victims to get justice and healing.
 In 2016, ERA settled a lawsuit on behalf of women employed by BAE Systems Norfolk Ship Repair, who experienced a sexually hostile work environment and was discriminated against in promotion and job assignment decisions.
 The women received $3 million settlement, and BAE made significant changes to its discrimination and harassment policies.
 In 2015, ERA sued facilities management giant ABM Industries, Inc., on behalf of night-shift janitor Maria Bojorquez, who was sexually assaulted, harassed, and faced retaliation at work.
 In the settlement, ABM agreed to thorough outside reviews for investigations of rape or attempted rape at their company benefitting thousands of current and future workers.

 In May 2012, ERA released a report on pregnancy accommodation law: Expecting A Baby, Not A Lay-Off: Why Federal Law Should Require the Reasonable Accommodation of Pregnant Workers.
 ERA is a main proponent of the Pregnant Workers Fairness Act.
 In June 2011, Equal Rights Advocates was among the co-counsel (including the Impact Fund, Cohen Milstein, and other firms) representing Betty Dukes and women in Wal-Mart plaintiffs across the county in the historic Dukes v.
 Wal-Mart Stores class action.
 Dukes v.
 Wal-Mart was a class action sex discrimination lawsuit against Wal-Mart Stores challenging its policies and practices of denying equal pay and promotion opportunities to its female workforce.
 The Supreme Court's ruling against the lawsuit has had a lasting legacy in class action litigation.